Rape sexual offences

 Before the passage of modern laws, a married man cannot be held responsible for raping his spouse.
 It was then believed that there could be no rape between the spouses.

 However, these old laws were rendered to be imperfect and lacking.
-Due to the flaws and deficiency in the old laws, new laws were then passed in order to broaden the protection given not only to women but also to men and homosexuals.
+Due to the flaws and deficiency in the old laws, new laws were then passed to broaden the protection given not only to women but also to men and homosexuals.

 The new laws, aside from being broader in scope, are also gender neutral.
 This only means that all citizens are given equal protection by the state against all forms of sexual abuse.